prisma/prisma/docs/transactions.md

 ## Future transaction support in the Prisma Client JS API

-Transactions are a commonly used feature in relational as well as non-relational databases and Photon might support more transaction mechanisms in the future.
+Transactions are a commonly used feature in relational as well as non-relational databases and Prisma Client JS might support more transaction mechanisms in the future.
 Specifically, the following two use cases will be supported:

 - Sending multiple operations in bulk.
 - Enabling longer-running transactions where operations can depend on each other.